MichaelCade/90DaysOfDevOps/Days/day75.md

 ---
-title: "#90DaysOfDevOps - GitHub Actions Overview - Day 75"
+title: '#90DaysOfDevOps - GitHub Actions Overview - Day 75'
 published: false
-description: "90DaysOfDevOps - GitHub Actions Overview"
+description: 90DaysOfDevOps - GitHub Actions Overview
 tags: "devops, 90daysofdevops, learning"
 cover_image: null
 canonical_url: null
 ---

 ## GitHub Actions Overview

 In this section I wanted to move on and take a look at maybe a different approach to what we just spent time on.
 GitHub Actions is where we will focus on in this session.